Instant-Bench/instant-bench-agent/README.md

 ## CLI

-The CLI supports running benchmarks either on a newly provisioned AWS instance or on an existing machine via SSH.
+The CLI supports running benchmarks either on a newly provisioned cloud instance (AWS or Hetzner Cloud) or on an existing machine via SSH.

 ### Basic Usage